-- Run the script with bash -option script.sh - Specify the shebang line in the script as #!/bin/bash -option - Add the command $\ensuremath{\operatorname{set}}$ -option at the beginning of the script command & Execute command in the background command1; command2 Execute command 1 and then command 2 command1 && command2 Execute command 2 only if command 1 executed successfully (exit status = 0) command1 command2 Execute command 2 only if command 1 did not execute successfully (exit status > 0) (command1 && command2) Group commands together for evaluation priority (command) Run command in a subshell.
-This is used to isolate command 's effects, as variable assignments and other changes to the shell environment operated by command will not remain after command completes exit Terminate a script exit n Terminate a script with the specified exit status number $n$ .
+- Run the script with bash -option script.sh - Specify the shebang line in the script as #!/bin/bash -option - Add the command set -option at the beginning of the script command & Execute command in the background command1; command2 Execute command 1 and then command 2 command1 && command2 Execute command 2 only if command 1 executed successfully (exit status = 0) command1 command2 Execute command 2 only if command 1 did not execute successfully (exit status > 0) (command1 && command2) Group commands together for evaluation priority (command) Run command in a subshell.
+This is used to isolate command 's effects, as variable assignments and other changes to the shell environment operated by command will not persist after command completes exit Terminate a script exit n Terminate a script with the specified exit status number $n$ .
 By convention, a 0 exit status is used if the script executed successfully, a non-zero value otherwise command exit 1 (To be used inside a script.)
-Exit the script if command fails /bin/true Do nothing and return immediately a status code of 0 (indicating success) /bin/false Do nothing and return immediately a status code of 1 (indicating failure) if command then echo "Success" else echo "Failure" fi Run a command, then evaluate whether it exited successfully or failed function fname { commands } fname() { commands } Define a function.
+Exit the script if command fails /bin/true Do nothing and return immediately a status code of 0 (indicating success) /bin/false Do nothing and return immediately a status code of 1 (indicating failure) ; Do nothing and return a status code of 0.
+Shell builtin if command then echo "Success" else echo "Failure" fi Run a command, then evaluate whether it exited successfully or failed function fname { commands } fname() { commands } Define a function.
 A function must be defined before it can be used in a Bash script.
 Argument number $n$ is accessed in the body of the function via $\$n$ .
-An advantage of functions over aliases is that functions can be passed arguments fname arg1 arg2 Call a function readonly -f fname Mark an already defined function as read-only, preventing it to be redefined typeset -f Show functions defined in the current Bash session readonly -p -f Show functions which are read-only shellcheck Script analyzer and debugger dialog Display shell script (terminal) dialogs for user messages and input zenity
+An advantage of functions over aliases is that functions can be passed arguments fname arg1 arg2 Call a function readonly -f fname Mark an already defined function as read-only, preventing it to be redefined typeset -f Show functions defined in the current Bash session readonly -p -f Show functions which are read-only shellcheck Script analyzer and debugger dialog Display shell script (terminal) dialogs for user messages and input zenity Display GTK+ graphical dialogs for user messages and input